Travel documents: no time limit (accessible)

 No time limit: eligibility

-This page tells you about whether a person is eligible to apply for a no time limit (NTL) biometric residence permit (BRP).
+This page tells you about whether a person is eligible to apply for a no time limit (NTL) eVisa.

 Persons eligible to apply

-In order to qualify for an NTL BRP, the applicant must:
+In order to qualify for an NTL eVisa, the applicant must:

-• have indefinite leave to enter (ILE) or indefinite leave to remain (ILR) in the UK, including those who were considered ‘settled’ in the UK on or before 1 January 1973
+- have indefinite leave to enter (ILE) or indefinite leave to remain (ILR) in the UK (other than under Appendix EU to the Immigration Rules), including those who were considered ‘settled’ in the UK on or before 1 January 1973 - note that customers with long residence may qualify under the Windrush Scheme

-• have not lost their ILE or ILR (for example by being absent from the UK for a continuous period of 2 years or more since 2000)
+- have not lost their ILE or ILR (for example by being absent from the UK for a continuous period of more than 2 consecutive years, or the period otherwise permitted, since 2000)

 Applicants who have limited leave cannot make an NTL application.
-They must make a transfer of conditions application if they wish to have their status confirmed on a BRP.
 The only circumstances in which a person with limited leave can make an NTL application is if they were given 2 months’ leave to enter at port because the Border Force officer was not completely satisfied that they had indefinite leave on entry following their absence from the UK.

 Crown Dependencies - Channel Islands and the Isle of Man